PastelArcadeFun/KPILoggerEXE/README.md

 I have provided a zipped version and an unzipped version in the DL file.

 The loadable files are test files for you to use so you can see the functions of the program.
 Feel free to use them as your base or create your own.

+Feel free to add me on Discord with questions  #AllDatAss

+www.PastelArcade.Fun for more programs.